zephirworks/cloudfoundry-cookbook/README.md

 Nats
 ----

-All components in a CloudFoundry cluster need access to a Nats Server.
+All components in a CloudFoundry cluster need access to a Nats server.

 The recommended way to configure the server is to use search:

-* `node['cloudfoundry']['nats_server_role']` - The role that will be used to search for a nats-server node.
+* `node['cloudfoundry']['nats_server_role']` - The role that will be used to search for a Nats server node.
 Default is `cloudfoundry_nats_server`.

 If for some reason you can't or won't use search, you need to specify connection information on each node (ideally, using a role):